 In the event that USCIS denies your waiver request, you potentially have the option to file a motion to reopen or reconsider, or submit a new application.
 Your chances of approval will not necessarily increase, however, unless you are able to figure out what went wrong the first time persuade a new decision-maker that your qualifying relative really would experience extreme hardship, or that you otherwise meet the standards for the waiver in question.

 The level of discretion and subjectivity involved in adjudicating I-601 waiver applications means one can never guarantee a positive outcome.
-It's always a good idea to consult with an immigration attorney who has extensive experience filing waiver applications.
-It is through experience that attorneys can identify those factors that can make or break your application.
+It's always a good idea to consult an attorney. who has extensive experience filing waiver applications.
+It is through experience that attorneys can identify those factors that can make or break an application and learn what types of documentation and arguments will most effectively persuade USCIS to grant one.